maptiler/qgis-maptiler-plugin/README.md

 QGIS Print Layout Editor.
 Add common elements of a map layout, such as legend, title, scale, inset map or north arrow.

-Please, be aware that printing/exporting map of large areas with high detail might cause big spikes in Cloud export requests and might exceed limits.
+Please, be aware that printing/exporting map of large areas with high detail might cause big spikes in Cloud export requests and might exceed your account limits.

+Please, read [MapTiler Cloud Terms and Conditions](https://www.maptiler.com/terms/cloud/#LimitedPrints) to learn more about permitted prints.

 ### Authentication
 #### Credentials (for plugin version 3.0 and higher)